adamaho/winston/README.md

 ## Development

+### Install Sqlite3

+On unbuntu server, sqlite3 does not come pre-installed.
+Run `sudo apt install sqlite3` to install.

 ### Install zip

 By default ubuntu server doesn't come with zip and unzip install.
 Run `sudo apt-get install zip unzip` to install.